Niggi88/label-image-change/README.md

         "item_added",       # 2 (displayed as green box)
         "item_removed"      # 3 (disyplayed as red box)

+# 4: Upload your annotations
+* log into ssh ansible@172.30.20.31
+* navigate to: /opt/datasets/change_detection
+* run command: uvicorn receive_annotations_files:app --host 0.0.0.0 --port 8080 (via tmux)

+* run on client side: upload_annotations.py
+This will automatically search for annotations.json files in the dataset directory defined in the config (under store_*/session_*/) and upload them to the server.

+* Each user gets their own subfolder (<username>) inside change_data/.
+* Each uploaded annotation file is renamed using its store and session ID: Example: store_001__session_001.json.

+* Saving structure:
+/opt/datasets/change_detection/change_data/
+└── <username>/
+    ├── store_001__session_001.json
+    ├── store_001__session_002.json
+    └── ...

 ## Options for annotating:
 * nothing changed: when no item was added/removed, basically the content of the cart did not change
 * chaos: when there is a lot going on, and its not clear whats going on (might be considered as unsure)